 An unexpected encounter with the less fortunate

-After passing by her, I slowed down, hesitated, then stopped dead in my tracks as if I was stunned.
+After passing by her, I slowed down, hesitated, then stopped dead in my tracks, as if I was stunned.
 I spun around on my heel and walked back to her and asked, "Did you lose something?
 What are you looking for?
 Can I help you find it?"

 "I'm looking for food.
 I'm hungry," she said in a weak voice.

 I was but one person.
 What could I do to help?
-I knew I had no money on me so I couldn't give her any.
-I searched through my bag for anything remotely resembling food.
-Maybe I had some gum, or package of crackers, which I sometimes kept in there.
+I knew I had no money on me, so I couldn't give her any.
+While she continued to dig, I searched through my bag for anything remotely resembling food.
+Maybe I had some gum, or a package of crackers, which I sometimes kept in there.
 There wasn't even a granola bar to give her.
-Time was ticking by andI needed to go.
+Time was ticking by and I needed to go.

 I stared at my freshly popped buttery popcorn.
 I had really looked forward to having it.
 Oh, how I wanted it.
 The scent alone made my stomach growl.

 I looked again at this poor woman.
 She was starving.
 Maybe she hadn't eaten anything in days.
 It wasn't a balanced dinner, but at least the popcorn was food.